 The dream to travel the world has always lingered in the mind of many people.
 It's a great big world out there to be explored; you may be curious about it, imagine it, and daydream about it.
 Guess what?
 It can be done.
 Jessica Nabongo, a UN employee turned travel blogger, is someone you could look to for inspiration to travel.
 She is currently on a mission to become the first black woman to visit every country in the world.
 It isn't just about getting her name in a record book; what she really wants is to inspire others to travel and experience the world around them.
 Her story has been featured in Huffington Post, CNN, Forbes, and CBS, etc.

 It is such an inspiring effort to travel worldwide as a female and solo traveler, indeed.
 Jessica was born and raised in a Ugandan household in Detroit, Michigan USA.
 She was high achieving since she was a young child; then after her graduation from university, she started a full-time career of her dream with a high-paying job.
 But, ordinary life never interested her, despite everyone thought that she was living the dream.
 Beyond that, she has always been curious about the world.
 Actually, she has been traveling after her first international trip to London and Uganda at the age of six.
-Her "visit-every-country" travel marathon started in earnest in 2016, by the time she has been to 109 of them.
+Her "visit-every-country" travel marathon started in earnest in 2017, by the time she had been to 60 of them.
 As of October 2018, there were 193 recognized countries in the United Nations, plus two with "non-observer status."
-Jessica is trying to hit the final by May 15, 2019, which is also her 35th birthday.
+Jessica is trying to hit the final by October 6, 2019, her late father's birthday.
 As I write this she has been to 149 countries, only 46 to go.
 Instead of just counting, she enjoyed every single county for an authentic travel experience.

 Jessica visited Jinshanling section of the Great Wall, Beijing China (Photo credit: Jessica Nabongo)